Breast Cancer Recurrence

 The more lymph nodes with cancer at the time of the mastectomy, the higher the chances of breast cancer recurrence.

-Local recurrence after a mastectomy is usually treated with surgery followed by radiation therapy (if radiation therapy wasn’t part of the initial treatment).
+Local recurrence after a mastectomy is usually treated with surgery, and radiation therapy if radiation therapy wasn’t part of the initial treatment.

 Signs and symptoms